buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/PropertySets/Pset_CoilOccurrence.md

+# Pset_CoilOccurrence

 Coil occurrence attributes attached to an instance of IfcCoil.
 <!-- end of short definition -->